ska-sa/katgpucbf/doc/fgpu.packet_format.rst

 .. figure:: images/feng_spead_heap_format_table.png

-  Table indicating SPEAD heap format output by F-Engine
+  SPEAD packet format output by an F-Engine

-In the case of a 80A 8k array with 64 X-engines, each heap contains 8192/(64) =
+In the case of an 8192-channel array with 64 X-engines, each heap contains 8192/64 = 128 channels.
-128 channels.
 By default, there are 256 time samples per channel.
 Each sample is dual-pol complex 8-bit data for a combined sample width of 32 bits or 4 bytes.